nixworks/public/news/2010/08/15/index.md

 ##### Ottawa
 ### [Daniel Skahan, a 29-year-old from Ottawa, is charged 5,000 $ for mischief and possession of incendiary materials, for his role in setting a fire just outside of Canadian Prime Minister Stephen Harper's home. ](/news/2010/08/15/daniel-skahan-a-29-year-old-from-ottawa-is-charged-5-000-for-mischief-and-possession-of-incendiary-materials-for-his-role-in-setting-a.md)
-_Context: Canadian, incendiary, Stephen Harper, Prime Minister, Ottawa_
+_Context: Stephen Harper, incendiary, Prime Minister, Ottawa, Canadian_

 ##### Independent Democrats
 ### [The Independent Democrats and Democratic Alliance opposition parties in South Africa agree to merge against the ruling African National Congress. ](/news/2010/08/15/the-independent-democrats-and-democratic-alliance-opposition-parties-in-south-africa-agree-to-merge-against-the-ruling-african-national-cong.md)